naineshv/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+I am using the mean for each interval calulated after removal of missing values to impute data.
+The steps are as follows:
+- Remove thte missing values.
+- calculate the mean per interval.
+- Impute the rounded means.
-I am using the mean for that interval to impute values.
-The interval-wise mean calculated above(timeseriesdata) will be used to impute the missing values.
-The 288 values in the data frame will be repeated 8 times to impute the 2304 values.
+This interval-wise mean has been calculated above in the data frame 'timeseriesdata' and will be used to impute the missing values.
+The 288 values in the data frame will be repeated 8 times to impute the 2304 missing values.

 ```r
 imputed.data <- data